ghazyuri/Joke_Generator/README.md

 4. ./joke_generator.py

 Tips: If it has error, just execute ./joke_generator.py multiple times.
+Besides, you can use python2

 Enjoyy!!!